kamilsss655/ESPRI/README.md

 ![esp32-s3-zero](https://github.com/kamilsss655/ESPRI/assets/8842065/da0c5b13-dae1-43ec-b053-b3f1df78d63b)

+> [!WARNING]
+> With ESP32 S3 Zero some unstable behavior was observed.
+Likely only the ESP32 will be supported in the future.

 ## Analog components

 In order to interface radios through Kenwood connector following analog components have to be added to the ESP board: